javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 after
 ```

-These methods can insert a list of nodes and text pieces.
-But please note: all text is inserted *as text*.
+These methods can insert multiple list of nodes and text pieces in a single call.

 For instance, here a string and an element are inserted: